solliancenet/sentinel-defender-workshop-400/day-01/lab03-sentinel-defender.md

 2. Browse to your lab resource group
 3. Select the `get-sentinelalertsevidence` logic app
 4. Select **Edit**
-5. Review the steps of the logic app, notice that is exports data from Sentinel and then forwards it to an Event Hub
+5. Review the steps of the logic app, notice that it exports data from Sentinel and then forwards it to an Event Hub.

-> **NOTE** Most SIEMS can consume data from Event Hubs.
+> **NOTE** Most SIEMS can consume data from Event Hubs which would allow you to integrate your log analytics data with them.
 Reference the following:

 - [ArcSight](https://community.microfocus.com/t5/ArcSight-Connectors/SmartConnector-for-Microsoft-Azure-Monitor-Event-Hub/ta-p/1671292)
 - [LogRhythm](https://docs.logrhythm.com/docs/OCbeats/azure-event-hubs-beat-6-0-2)